adpthegreat/A-Lot-Of-Crust/channels/README.md

 - Removing the if condition for the swap does not necessarily make it faster, CPU already has branch Prediction so it can speculatively execute

-- No need to return a list - fi we return a list we would have to allocated the list everytime
+- No need to return a list - if we return a list we would have to allocated the list everytime

 ## Flavors